 I remember lamenting my problem to a professor of English Renaissance literature who had published on occult themes: “At least you had the benefit of widespread association of Shakespeare with magic, all those demons and witches and alchemists in his dramas reflecting actual practices in the early modern scene.”
 She looked at me blankly and said – no, no that hadn’t been the case at all.
 It had taken pioneering historians such as Keith Thomas (Religion and the Decline of Magic) and Frances Yates (Giordano Bruno and the Hermetic Tradition; The Rosicrucian Enlightenment) to reconstruct occult activity in Shakespeare’s era and thereby enchant the English imagination retrospectively.
 It seemed obvious that I should write a book about America’s esoteric history – but then, several people already had.

 The most complete is probably A Republic of Mind and Spirit: A Cultural History of American Metaphysical Religion (2008), in which the esteemed religion professor who wrote it, Catherine Albanese, refers to metaphysics as “the dominant mode of American religious life.”
 The most riveting may be John L. Brooke’s The Refiner’s Fire (1996), which details all the vibrant Hermetic practices in early America that helped shape the religious vision of Joseph Smith.
-Mitch Horowitz’s Occult America (2009) offers a highly entertaining overview of America’s occult history to the general reader.
+Mitch Horowitz’s Occult America (2009) offers a highly entertaining overview of America’s occult history.
 There didn’t seem to be much sense (or much fun) in me repeating arguments that had already been made, just to color in a bit more of the picture.